maxie1059/nao_ros/README.md

   - right sonar
   - microphone

 7) (optional) To see the robot in Rviz, simply `rosrun rviz rviz`.
-We won't be able to see the robot until we change fixed frame into base_link and add..robot model
+Make sure to change fixed frame into base_link and add..robot model

 8) Finally, download my code NAOtest (where NAO will move and talk at the same time), put it in any package and..
 ```